LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/information.md

 - Cannot participate in N.E.W.T.s matches

 ### O.W.L.s Format
-- Round-robin format within divisions (same as Season 1)
+- Round-robin or Swiss format within divisions
 - Teams responsible for scheduling matches within 7-week period (more flexibile than Season 1)
     - Must complete 2 matches by end of week 3, and 4 matches by end of week 5
 - Default game times established for each division (awaiting captains discussion, expected on Saturdays)